Dr. John Cheslock

 Biography

-Dr. Cheslock’s research examines the finances of colleges and universities through an analysis of specific revenue sources, underlying cost structures, and the economics associated with specific activities.
+Dr. Cheslock’s research examines the finances of colleges and universities through analyses of specific revenue sources, underlying cost structures, and the economics associated with specific activities.
 His revenue-focused research primarily explores net tuition revenue, pricing strategies, and enrollment growth initiatives.
 His expenditure-focused research primarily examines the number and compensation of personnel.
 When investigating specific activities within higher education, he primarily analyzes two areas: online education and intercollegiate athletics.